ajon542/GameEngine/README.md

 Now that I have implemented basic .obj file loading.
 We need a way to switch the shader based on the type of data that was loaded.
 For example, a .obj file may contain only vertices and faces, while another may contain vertices, normals, uvs and faces.
+This may include switching the type of shader used based on the parameters available or generating things like normals.

 Material files need to be loaded along with the .obj file, so I need to figure out what will be needed here and pass these settings along to the shader.